harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/external-db/use-aws-elasticache.md

 2. Create a security group to allow a connection from your Kubernetes cluster to an ElastiCache instance.

-## Configure your Harness environment and Helm chart​
+## Configure your Harness environment and Helm chart

 After you've set up ElastiCache, you're ready to configure your Harness environment.